EOLab-HSRW/Dieter_Meshtastic/Sensormesh/readme.md

 1. Flash Meshtastic firmware on RAK4631 using [Meshtastic Flasher](https://flasher.meshtastic.org/).
 2. Configure necessary settings like channel encryption.
 Important: Enable serial on the first node with RX/TX connected to RAK11200.
 3. Enable MQTT and configure on each node.
 Defaults are acceptable; disable encryption and enable JSON.
-4. On the last node (13300 gateway), enable WiFi, noting BLE disconnection requiring firmware re-upload via reset double-click.
+4. On the last Meshnode (RAK11200 + RAK13300), enable WiFi. (steps further listed below in the section "Connection to the Gateway RAK11200 + RAK13300")
 5. Verify operation with MQTT client desktop app.
 6. Utilize web client on RAK11200 combined with 13300.
 (Select web UI option during firmware generation.)